super-cooper/memebot/README.md

 Current commands that can be used in Discord:

     /hello    - Say "hello" to Memebot!
     /help     - Learn how to use Memebot
-    /paywall - Remove paywall from a link (can also be performed as a context menu action)
+    /paywall  - Remove paywall from a link *
     /role     - Self-contained role management
+    /trackers - Remove tracking metadata from a link *

+\*Can also be performed as a context menu action

 ## Docker
-Memebot has a straightforward Docker image that can be build based on the [Dockerfile](./docker/Dockerfile) in this repository.
+Memebot has a straightforward Docker image that can be built based on the [Dockerfile](./docker/Dockerfile) in this repository.
 This image can be used for both deployment and testing purposes.

 The Memebot image is designed to be used as an "executable," since it is only designed to